ruddell/generator-jhipster-ionic/README.md

 ```bash
  npm install -g ionic yo bower gulp generator-m-ionic cordova
 ```
-This module also requires an existing JHipster project to copy the authentication files from.
+This module also requires an existing AngularJS JHipster project to copy the authentication files from.
+It will not work with Angular 2.

 # Installation